rockroman/pa_test2/README.md

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

-- List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.
 ### Business Requirement 1 ### Data Visualization
-	- Analyze the average images and variability (mean and standard deviation) for each class (healthy or powdery mildew).
+	- Analyze and display the average images and variability (mean and standard deviation) for each class (healthy or powdery mildew)
-	- Analyse the differences between average healthy and average powdery mildew cherry leaves.
+	- Display the differences between average healthy and average powdery mildew infected cherry leaf.
-    - Create an image montage for each class.
+    - Create an image montage for each, 'healthy' and 'unhealthy' leaves.

 ### Business Requirement 2 ### Classification
 	- Deliver an ML system that is capable of predicting whether a cherry leaf is healthy or contains powdery mildew to a 97% accuracy rate.